rbenefo/Autonomous-Vehicle-Motion-Prediction/README.md

 # Autonomous-Vehicle-Motion-Predicition

+Note: the code in this repo is currently a bit messy.
+I'll be cleaning it up in the next few weeks.

 For one of my final projects at Penn, I built a motion prediction algorithm to predict vehicle trajectories.
 We implemented and tested three deep learning algorithms:

 * A convolutional neural network with an XCeption71 backbone that takes in rasterized birds-eye-view images to predict trajectories